-The founder, Jess Thompson, has spent the last two and a half years working on the front line to support migrants and refugees in Ceuta (Morocco); Dunkirk refugee camp and London.
-Her work has included facilitating a weekly human trafficking support group; teaching English, Spanish and French to asylum seekers; and setting up therapeutic English conversation clubs.
+The founder, Jess Thompson, prior to setting up Migrateful, spent two and a half years working on the front line to support migrants and refugees in Ceuta, Morocco, Dunkirk refugee camp in France, and London.
+Her work has included facilitating a support group for victims of human trafficking, teaching English, Spanish and French to asylum seekers, and setting up therapeutic English conversation clubs.
 Jess also completed the Year Here Fellowship from 2016-2017 which gave her the training and network to set up Migrateful.
-Whilst facilitating a Time Bank (skills exchange project) in Praxis community projects in Bethnal Green, every day she was meeting highly qualified refugee women who couldn’t access employment due to legal or linguistic barriers.
-She witnessed their frustration in feeling undervalued and useless despite having so many skills to offer.
-As everyone went round in a circle and shared what skills they could offer the community, almost all of them said they were passionate about food and would love to teach others their recipes.
-This was when the Migrateful idea was born.

 Anne Condé works on Migrateful’s business development and supports the chef training.
 Anne has trained in contemporary theatre and has been working in the arts and social enterprise sectors since graduating in 2014.
 It is through her background facilitating theatre workshops that she developed a passion for social work and helping people achieve confidence and empowerment.
 She is excited to use her producing skills to organise Migrateful cookery classes and chef training sessions.
 Anne also facilitates cookery classes in the evenings.